Mouslim2004/BlogBackend/README.md

 6. Then go to post service to implement solution method
 7. Then close this by implement the request in controller

+### Searching post part 2

+1. We gonna implement the business rule to search a post by his content category and title
+2. So go to post repository to implement the query
+3. Then create a specific post dto for search
+4. Then go to post service to implement methods
+5. Then finalize by going to post controller to implement api request